MathGeniusJodie/morewrong.org/output/meta-contrarian-takes-on-meta-contrarian-t.md

         replies:
         - author: Anonymous
           content: >-
-            How dare you call me a rationalist!
+            How dare you call me rational!
 I'll have you know that I'm probably even wronger than you!
           karma: '2'
           aggreement: ''
 ---